skip to content

 Students will be allocated an individual Academic Supervisor upon commencing the programme and are encouraged to meet with them at least once a term to discuss general progress and flag any issues.

 Students will be allocated a Dissertation Supervisor with relevant research experience.
-Dissertation supervisors will usually be academic members in CDS/POLIS but may also be chosen from other departments.
+Dissertation supervisors will usually be academic members of CDS/POLIS but may also be chosen from other departments.
 Students will receive two supervisions per term and are expected to work on the dissertation throughout the academic year.

 There is no scheme of regular academic supervision related to the taught elements.